Connecting with Others

 Connecting with others, and the world around us, has been central to our survival.
 We evolved to go beyond the individual and transcend the “self”.
 This universal capacity makes us human and is responsible for our success on the planet.

-Influence: Why We are Vulnerable to Persuasion
+Influence: Why We Are Vulnerable to Persuasion

 Masters of influence know how to manipulate the cues that trigger our decision-making reflexes we evolved as a species.
 Understanding how we make decisions, and how easily we can be influenced, can give us greater agency.